erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/Additional-materials-en.md

 - Download this [ISO file](https://drive.google.com/file/d/1-i-0RraTSgwxqQSWal3uYWCen1TjK6d3/view?usp=drivesdk) to the tablet
 - Right-click on the iso file and select Mount to open it in explorer
 - Double-click on ```Office Tool Plus.exe``` to start the installation wizard
+- Approve any UAC dialogs
-- In the window that appears, click `Yes`
+- In the window that appears, click `Yes` to start installation
 - Wait for the installation to complete

 #### Finished!